DehydratedWater/airflow-docker-with-llamacpp-server/readme.md

 2. You may use `DBeaver` or similar tool, to create extra database in provided `PostgreSQL` and use `airflow postgres hooks` to communicate with it from inside `Airflow dags`
 3. Every `Dag` created inside `dags` folder will be visible and usable inside `Airflow`
 4. You can use package `nvtop` to monitor gpu usage [nvtop github](https://github.com/Syllo/nvtop)
+5. There are already created volumes for storing `sql`, and saving raw data for processing `data` (for more complex projects it should be replaced with some `S3` integration)

 ## Known limitations